hpjeonGIT/training_slides/Intro_paraview.md

 ## Batch/distributed visualization
 - Not recommended but use it at your own risk
   - VisIt would be recommended for batch distributed visualization
 - Recompilation of source might be necessary
 - Add server/connect allows only one node connection
 - For multiple nodes connection, write a pvsc file and “load servers”
+  - Submit a batch script running mpirun -np $SLURM_NPROCS pvserver
-- Prepare .pvsc file and “load servers”
+  - Prepare .pvsc file and add the name of computing nodes.
+Then “load servers”
 ```xml
 <Servers>
 <Server name="case1" resource="cs://server1.aaa.bbb//server2.ccc.ddd">